 Hundreds of lawyers are making the move into offshore legal careers, and it's not just for the palm trees and tax breaks.
 Offshore law firms offer world-class cases, international exposure, and highly competitive salaries, all while delivering a lifestyle many professionals dream about.

-Whether you're a litigator, corporate lawyer, funds specialist, or specialise in another practice area, there are unique opportunities offshore that you simply won't find onshore.
+Whether you're a litigator, funds specialist, corporate lawyer or specialise in another practice area, there are unique opportunities offshore that you simply won't find onshore.

 Offshore law firms are specialised law practices that operate in jurisdictions with favourable regulatory, tax, and business environments designed to attract international clients and investment.